OUR STORY

 A verse we cling to is Jeremiah 29:11

-“For I know the plans I have for you, declares the Lord, plans to prosper and not to harm you, plans to give you oh and a future.”
+“For I know the plans I have for you, declares the Lord, plans to prosper and not to harm you, plans to give you hope and a future.”